cyberark/conjur/docs/tutorials/integrations/ruby.md

 {% include toc.md key='authentication' %}

 Once the server connection is configured, the next step is to authenticate to obtain an access token.
 When you create a Conjur Host, the server issues an API key which you can use to authenticate as that host.
-Here's how you use it in Ruby:
+Here's how you use it in Ruby (note: token formatted and abridged in the interests of readability):

 {% highlight ruby %}
 irb(main)> host_id = "host/myapp-01"
 irb(main)> api_key = "1vgw4jzvyzmay95mrx2s5ad1d28gt3gh2gesb1411kqcah3nrv01r"
 irb(main)> conjur = Conjur::API.new_from_key host_id, api_key
 irb(main)> puts conjur.token
-{"data"=>"admin", "timestamp"=>"2017-06-01 13:26:59 UTC", "signature"=>"NBc5...a7LLJl", "key"=>"ccd789173e1fc4770ac66cd1acf498b4"}
+{
+  "protected": "eyJhbGciOiJjb25qdXIub3JnL3Nsb3NpbG8vdjIiLCJra
+WQiOiIzZTY4N2E3N2Q0ZjkzOTkxYzZmMzBkMzkzYTNmZGM1MyJ9",
+  "payload": "eyJzdWIiOiJhbGljZSIsImlhdCI6MTUwNTgzMjg1NX0=",
+  "signature": "jzwY1MmbYQUEl[...]6l2OyHzDx"
+}
 {% endhighlight %}

 <div class="note">